 - The ballroom approach enhances risk control.

 Page believes that closed systems will become an expectation from regulatory agencies.
-GE Healthcare's Parrish Galliher expects bioprocess manufacturers to adopt a similar modified ballroom model.
+Cytiva's Parrish Galliher expects bioprocess manufacturers to adopt a similar modified ballroom model.
 In that model the seed train and post-filtration operations are in cleanrooms, while the upstream, downstream, and filtration operations are in a shared space.
 This dance room model would have minimal environmental controls but strong closed-system security.